Dr James Leibold

 - Leibold, J. (2003) 'Rethinking Kuomintang National Minority Policy: The National Question and Regional Warlordism on the Early 20th Century Chinese Frontier'.
 In Cindy Yik-Yi Chu and Ricardo K.S.
 Mak (eds) China Reconstructs, Lanham, Maryland: University Press of America, pp.103-24 (Preprint pdf or published version)

 ESSAYS AND OTHER PUBLICATIONS

-- Leibild, J. (2016).
-"Is China a Ticking Time Bomb of Ethnic Contradictions?," China Policy Instittue Analysis, 26 September
+- Leibold, J. (2016) "Is China a Ticking Time Bomb of Ethnic Contradictions?," China Policy Instittue Analysis, 26 September.

-- Leibold, J. and Grose, T (2016).
-"Learning Party-speak: What the new textbook for dislocated minority students tell us about China."
+- Leibold, J. and T. Grose (2016) "Learning Party-speak: What the new textbook for dislocated minority students tell us about China."
 China Policy Institute Blog, 8 March.

 - Leibold, J (2015) "How China Sees ISIS Is Not How It Sees 'Terrorism'," The National Interest, 7 December.